WangLab-ComputationalBiology/btc-scrna-training/material/docs/cell-annotation.md

 For your reference, the figures we are discussing are located in the `Test_annotation_report.html` report.
 You can find this report inside the **Run_02** folder.

+!!! info

+    The database for **cell markers** is stored in the pipeline repository.
+You can access it [here](https://github.com/break-through-cancer/btc-scrna-pipeline/blob/main/assets/cell_markers_database.csv).

 #### 2.1.
 Cell annotation

 The **nonMalignant** cells were categorized into six distinct populations: B/Plasma Cells, Endothelial Cells, Fibroblasts, Myeloid Cells, T-Cells, and NK Cells.